corigne/dot-neovim/README.md

        ├─ init.lua : kicks off the lsp module
        └─ lsp-installer.lua : sets up lsp-config and passes in the options
 ```

+## Adding additional LSP Servers:
+1. Install the LSP server of your choice using either `nvim-lsp-installer` or manually installing it.
+2. Add the setup command for the server to `/lua/settings/lsp/lsp-installer.lua` similarly to how the currently configured ones are added there.